open-covid-19/data/README.md

 assigned a unique key, which resolves discrepancies between ISO/ NUTS/ FIPS codes, etc.

 There are multiple types of data:
-* outcome data Y(i,t), such as cases, deaths, tests, hospital occupancy, for regions i and time t
+* outcome data Y(i,t), such as cases, deaths, tests, for regions i and time t
 * static covariate data X(i), such as population size, GDP, latitude/ longitude
 * dynamic covariate data X(i,t), such as mobility, weather
-* dynamic interventional data C(i,t), such as government lockdowns The data is drawn from multiple sources, as listed below.
+* dynamic interventional data C(i,t), such as government lockdowns The data is drawn from multiple sources, as listed [below](#sources-of-data).

 The data is stored in separate csv/ json files, which can be easily merged due to the use of consistent geographic (and temporal) keys.